mperezfuster/gpdb/gpdb-doc/markdown/analytics/postGIS.html.md

 title: Geospatial Analytics
 ---

 PostGIS is a spatial database extension for PostgreSQL that allows you to store GIS (Geographic Information Systems) objects in the database.
 The Greenplum PostGIS extension supports some PostGIS optional extensions such as  GiST-based R-Tree spatial indexes, and functions for analysis and processing of GIS objects.
 It also includes support for the PostGIS `raster` data type.
-With the PostGIS Raster objects, PostGIS `geometry` data type offers a single set of overlay SQL functions \(such as `ST_Intersects`\) operating seamlessly on vector and raster geospatial data.
+With the PostGIS Raster objects, the PostGIS `geometry` data type offers a single set of overlay SQL functions \(such as `ST_Intersects`\) operating seamlessly on vector and raster geospatial data.
 PostGIS Raster uses the GDAL \(Geospatial Data Abstraction Library\) translator library for raster geospatial data formats that presents a [single raster abstract data model](https://gdal.org/user/raster_data_model.html) to a calling application.

 For information about Greenplum Database PostGIS extension support, see [PostGIS Extension Support and Limitations](#postgis_support).